angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 1

 He doesn't do much, so I just take my time and sculpt a strong hand.
-I duress and see a bunch of reanimates, Push, Force + Daze.
-I take the force, Doomsday and win with a Pass the turn pile.
+I Duress and see a bunch of Reanimates, Push, Force + Daze.
+I take the Force, Doomsday and win with a pass the turn pile.

 Sideboarding: